Skip to main content

 Treat the first submission as your threshold check.
 If they cannot define the outcome, name an approver, or explain the timeline, you do not need a call yet.
 You need written clarification.

 Use this table to judge evidence quality, not to fake precision.
-Keep thresholds explicit in your CRM, and if a threshold is still unsettled, write Add current threshold after verification.
+Keep thresholds explicit in your CRM, and if a threshold is still unsettled, leave it marked as pending verification instead of filling in a number.

 Before any booking link appears, require one checkbox for early commercial alignment: acknowledgment that work runs under a written agreement, with scope control and your normal payment structure.
 If they resist, treat it as signal.